 There is no evidence that plain packaging will lead to an increase in illicit trade in tobacco products.
 Tobacco industry claims about the amount of illicit tobacco purchased in Australia have been found to be exaggerated and misleading.
 Read more...

 REMEMBER Cigarettes kill half of all long-term users.
 It's not a normal consumer product, so let’s not allow it to be packaged like one.

-Big tobacco rolls out latest dodgy data on illicit tobacco, report claims $1 billion lost in tax revenue Wednesday 30 May 2012
+Yet more alarmist data on illicit tobacco, another report claims $1 billion lost in tax revenue Friday 8 November 2013

-The latest industry-commissioned report on the illicit tobacco market in Australia was released by British American Tobacco in May 2012.
-As we'd expect from an industry-sponsored report, this latest offering provides greatly exaggerated estimates of the size of the illegal tobacco market in Australia and other dubious claims.
+The latest industry-commissioned report on the illicit tobacco market in Australia was released by British American Tobacco on 4 November 2013.
 Read more...

 Coalition backs plain packaging move Tuesday 31 May 2011

 New laws to sell cigarettes in plain packets are set to pass parliament after the coalition swung behind the Gillard government move.
 Read more...